Skip to main content

 Exterior of Brinsop Court

-Each year at Hitched HQ, we crunch the numbers to discover the most popular wedding venues in the UK.
+Each year at Hitched HQ, we crunch the numbers to bring you the most popular wedding venues in the UK.

-This year, we’ve looked into our data to determine which of our wedding venues were the most popular with nearlyweds in 2024*, and have rounded up the top 25 to inspire your own celebrations.
+This year, we’ve checked out the data to determine which of our wedding venues were the most popular with couples in 2025* and have rounded up the top 15 to inspire your own upcoming nuptials.

-So, if you’re looking for a wedding venue that will prove to be a hit with your guests, you’re in the right place.
-From bright barns to stately homes, hidden capital hotspots to bohemian boltholes, there’s something here to inspire every kind of couple.
+So, if you’re looking for a wedding venue that will prove to be a hit with your guests, you’ve come to the right place.
+From brilliant barns to stunning stately homes, hidden capital hotspots and beachside boltholes, there’s something in our list below to inspire every kind of couple.

-Pretty country houses with rose-filled walled gardens, majestic castles, luxe spa hotels, rustic barns and rural manors – they’re all here in our top 25 most popular wedding venues in the UK.
+Pretty country houses with rose-filled walled gardens, historic castles, coastal gems, rustic barns and rural manors – they’re all here in our top 15 most popular wedding venues in the UK!

 1. Brinsop Court Manor House & Barn, Herefordshire